dgcameron/gg_marketplace/microservices.md

 ![](images/003.png)

-### **Upload ADW Wallet and update tnsnames.ora and sqlnet.ora on image**

-- Log into your marketplace image with ssh and

 ### **Review Deployments**

 When you deployed the marketplace image and you took the defaults you may or may not have properly specified the source and/or target database versions.
 Source and Target with db12c was the default.
 In the case where both source and target databases are the same version (ie 18c in our case), you actually only need one deployment.
 That is, both source and target config is on one deployment.
 So in this case the word 'Source' is misleading.
 However this set up did use two deployments.
 If your source and target are different versions then you would need more than one deployment (eg: source 12c and target 19c).